visserle/pain-measurement/data/experiments/questionnaires/README.md

-Note: Always use the participant manager to analyze data.
-Do not include participants in you analysis that are in fact exlcuded.
+Note: Always use the participant manager when analyzing data.
+Do not include participants in the analysis that are in fact exlcuded.